irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_nwcrg_minutes.md

 A: the constraints is related to the sliding window scheme that may not have the packets in the buffers to retransmit already sent packets.

 Q (Dave Oran): The N bit seems redundant with S bit, no?
-A: Adding the N in the first chunk only is optionnal at the moment.
+A: Adding the N in the first chunk only is optional at the moment.
 We need to go deeper in that.
 A: In any case we need to clarify many details before going to the QUIC WG.

 #### 04- "Coding for QUIC Reference Implementation"
-(François Michel - remote) (5+5)
+(François Michel - remote)

 Q (Vincent Roca): How any implementations do you currently have?
 A 3 versions at the moment.